MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/05a-image-analysis.md

 ## Use a generative AI model to create video

 In addition to static images, you may want to include video content on the AI Chef agent web site.

+> **Note**: This task requires a subscription that has access to video-generation models.

 1. Use the "back" arrow next to the image-generation model header (or select the **Models** page in the navigation pane) to view the model deployments in your project.
 1. Select **Deploy a base model** to open the model catalog.